Prelude in F-sharp minor (Rachmaninoff): Structure

-The Prelude proceeds from F-sharp minor to the relative major (A major) in measure 13, and returns to the tonic in measure 30.
+The Prelude proceeds from F♯ minor to the relative major (A major) in measure 13, and returns to the tonic in measure 30.

 A "hidden" chromatic sequence in the "A" section occurs in the bass line on the second beat of measure 1 and the first beat of measures 2–6.
 This sequence is later revealed as the basis for the "B" theme, first introduced transitorily as a modulation between the "A" and "B" sections.
 Compare measures 6 and 24: